Zag-Research/Zag-Smalltalk/Documentation/reference/MistDesign.md

 pop
   cExceptionHandler exceptionEnvironment: nextHandler.
 ```
-During the evaluation of the protected block (the receiver of #on:do:) the ExceptionHandler is in the handler search tree, with an action block to evaluate in case one of the exceptions in the exceptionSelector is signaled.
+During the evaluation of the protected block (the receiver of `#on:do:`) the ExceptionHandler is in the handler search tree, with an action block to evaluate in case one of the exceptions in the exceptionSelector is signaled.
 It also has a returnBlock which the handler can use to terminate evaluation of the protected block if it likes.

 ##### Signaling an exception

-An exception is signaled by sending it #signal.
+An exception is signaled by sending it `#signal`.
 Its response is to search up the handler tree for a handler, and to evaluate that handler’s action block.
-If no handler for this exception’s class is found, the exception is sent #defaultAction.
+If no handler for this exception’s class is found, the exception is sent `#defaultAction`.
 It could be implemented something like this:

 In exceptions:
 ```